 Alternative therapies are becoming an increasingly common way to manage chronic illnesses, stress and depression.
 No longer considered to be experimental, these therapies have gained widespread acceptance.
-Art therapy, music therapy and pet therapy are a standard part of life in most senior living communities including the memory care programs like Heartland Village.
+Art therapy, music therapy and pet therapy are a standard part of life in most senior living communities including the memory care programs like Chronicles.

 Another form of therapy that is gaining in popularity because of its effectiveness is journaling.
 The therapeutic power of getting your thoughts down on paper is linked to everything from lower rates of depression to better stress management.
 Caregivers of a senior loved one or a person living with a chronic illness, may find writing to be of help in expressing the fears, guilt, sadness and stress.